Last Chance to See

 Main threats: historically, whaling; nowadays, chemical and noise pollution, overfishing of prey species, entanglement in fishing gear, ship strikes and the challenges of a small surviving population.

-Latest news: some blue whale populations are showing slow signs of recovery – particularly the one in the eastern North Pacific – but others may never recover from the ravages of whaling.
+Latest news: between 10,000-25,000 (2024); some blue whale populations are showing slow signs of recovery – particularly the one in the eastern North Pacific – but others may never recover from the ravages of whaling.

 Komodo dragon